 A common practice throughout the television, corporate, and video production industries is booking freelance video camera crews or videographers.
-Producers, production companies, and news bureaus rely on video crews to capture footage that either is too far away to be captured by a staff crew.
-Or, they sub-contract out entire shoots to the expertise of other DP’s (directors of photography).
+Producers, production companies, and networks rely on video crews to capture footage that is too far away to be captured by a staff crew.
+Or, they sub-contract out entire shoots to the expertise of other DP’s (directors of photography.)

 Once an organization has made the decision to hire a video crew many questions still remain.